1. Take a dip

 Shake some life into the tired coffee mug gift idea with this fun DIY for a felt coffee cozy, created by the brilliant minds behind Instructables.
 The cozies get a personal touch with the kiddos’ favorite shapes or letters.
 Pair with a bag of coffee or a gift card for a bold thank you.

 We’ve been seeing versions of stamped silverware everywhere lately, and we want on the bandwagon!
-These stamped spoons are for sale at the Whimsical Heart String Etsy shop.
-The garden markers have lovely sayings on them, perfect for teacher.
-Or, if you’re feeling extra handy, Elizabeth Anne Designs features a DIY tutorial on how to hammer spoons yourself.
+If you’re feeling extra handy, Elizabeth Anne Designs features a DIY tutorial on how to hammer spoons yourself.

 You’ve got all the kids’ teachers covered with this Hide the Cheese recipe for homemade strawberry preserves.
 Mama Margy offers some great canning advice in the post (including links to canning safety guidelines) along with the full recipe.
 Her kids even got creative with the recipe by adding a splash of lemon to the mix!
 Make sure to make a huge batch so you have plenty of extra for last-minute gifts (and breakfast toast).